-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
+Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress (e.g., including quarterly SF-PPR reporting).

-Page 26 of 65 last updated on: 8/10/2022 3:19:07 PM Alabama is PRISM compliant.
+Alabama is PRISM compliant.
 Performance measures to ensure Alabama remains PRISM compliant are as follows: